 School tours of selected exhibitions support Tennessee State Standards by introducing themes that are relevant to visual arts, language arts, and/or social studies curricula.

 Scheduling Your Visit

-The Frist Art Museum offers a variety of options for online tours, including live (synchronous) docent-guided tours or prerecorded (asynchronous) docent-facilitated exhibition discussions.
+The Frist Art Museum offers live (synchronous) docent-guided tours and prerecorded (asynchronous) docent-facilitated exhibition discussions.

 All student groups must be accompanied by their teacher for the entire live (synchronous) docent-guided tour.

 Reservations are required at least three weeks in advance for groups of 8 or more.
 Live (synchronous) docent-guided tours are scheduled on a case-by-case basis in conjunction with your school district’s requirements and docent availability.
 You may ask the Frist Art Museum to host the tour on Zoom, or a Frist Art Museum docent can join a meeting on your school’s or organization’s preferred video conferencing software.
-Please complete the request form below to schedule a tour.
+Click on the appropriate link below to complete the request form to schedule a tour.

 Prerecorded (asynchronous) docent-facilitated exhibition discussions are video conversations between Frist Art Museum docents about select works in an exhibition.
 These discussions are approximately 15-20 minutes long.
 Links to the video will be sent via email.

 - American Art Deco: Designing for the People, 1918–1939 (October 8–January 2)